masasam/dotfiles/README.md

 - Unless your PC breaks, arch linux is a rolling release so you do not have to reinstall it.
   Even if it gets broken, I made a Makefile so I can return in half an hour and it's unbeatable

-- Server can be in CentOS, but if the development environment is not up to date it is hard
+- Arch linux is good because it is difficult for my PC's development environment to be old

-- I like customization but I think that it is better to do it with salt plum
-  which does not come off the ecosystem
+- I like customization but it is better the extent that does not come off the ecosystem
-  In principle the package of Arch is a policy to build from the source of vanilla (not to patch)
+  In principle the package of Arch is a policy to build from the source of vanilla (Vanilla means that it does not apply its own patch for arch linux)
   It is good because Arch unique problems are unlikely

 - It is light !!
 After installing Emacs Terminal chromium and launching an image htop